mountaindust/Parasitoids/analytic/README.md

 The plotting routine is capable of displaying satellite images from Bing maps behind the model results.
 For this functionality to operate, the release coordinates must be specified and a Bing maps key provided in config.txt.
+You can obtain a Bing maps key for free at https://www.bingmapsportal.com/.
 The syntax for specifying a map key is "map_key = <key>".
 An internet connection is required; no maps are cached between calls to the plotting routine.